MicrosoftDocs/msteams-docs/msteams-platform/overview.md

 ### Start building

-   Quickly familiarize yourself with building for Teams by creating a simple app and adding a couple commonly used capabilities.
+   Quickly familiarize yourself with building for Teams by creating a simple app and adding some commonly used capabilities.

    > [!div class="nextstepaction"]
    > [Build your first app now](build-your-first-app/building-real-world-app.md)